kassambara/fastqcr/README.md

 1.  **Input data**: aggregated data from **qc\_aggregate**()

 2.  **Output data**: Returns samples or FastQC modules with failures or warnings.
 By default, these functions return a compact output format.
-If you want a streched format, specify the argument *compact = FALSE*.
+If you want a stretched format, specify the argument *compact = FALSE*.

 The format and the interpretation of the outputs depend on the additional argument *element*, which value is one of c("sample", "module").